SALAH D. HASSAN

 He has contributed to several art projects initiated by Canadian artists, including Jamelie Hassan’sTrespassers and Captives (2000) and Orientalism and Ephemera (2010) and Isabelle Bernier’s collective online art project Rashid and Rosetta (launched at Oboro in 2009).
 He has long been involved in anti-war, anti-racist, and anti-colonial activism, and has worked with numerous groups organizing Palestine solidarity activities, opposing the Iraq war, and challenging anti-immigrant racism.

-He is currently an associate professor in the Department of English and Director of the Global Studies in the Arts and Humanities Program at Michigan State University (Lansing, Michigan).
+He is currently an associate professor in the Department of English and Director of Global Studies in the Arts and Humanities Program at Michigan State University, Lansing, Michigan, USA.
 His recent publications include “Radical Revisions: Barbara Harlow and Criticism Beyond Partition” (Race & Class January-March 2019), “Mapping anti-Muslim Politics in the US” in Muslims and Contemporary US Politics (2019), and “Passing Away: Despair, Eulogies, and Millennial Palestine” in The Edinburgh Companion to the Postcolonial Middle East (2020).